byronpendason/byronpendason.github.io/young_penda.md

 * * *

-Penda made camp halfway between the witch's hut and the town, and stayed the night there.
+Penda made camp halfway between the witch's hut and Hrethfeld, and stayed the night there.
 He did not want any more people to die at the ettin's claws.

 He awoke with Sunne's first rays, and saw that his camp had been completely trashed.
 He sighed in annoyance, but was glad that at least there was no death.
 He finished his journey back to town.
-The first person he saw in town said, "Quick, into the mead hall!
+But the first person he saw in town said, "Quick, into the mead hall!
 It's not safe for you out in the open!"

 This confused Penda.
 It was mid-morning, and ettins were nocturnal creatures.
 They cowered in their dens during the day, for the daylight sky was the domain of the sky father Tīw, who would alert their most feared enemy Thunor of their presence.[^nocturnal]